EmpowerU! Advocating Invasive Species Management

 In addition, although you cannot engage in political advocacy for VMN volunteer hours or officially representing the VMN program, there might be advocacy you wish to do on your personal time.
 Sometimes we want to provide training and tools that will be useful to you outside of your VMN volunteer work!
 We certainly encourage individuals to be engaged in natural resource decision-making in their local communities if they want to be, and this workshop may help you be more effective in those efforts.
 This training (both the online and in-person components) meets the criteria for VMN Continuing Education hours.

 Third, this training is not solely for VMN volunteers.
-We are also interested in reaching forest landowners and other individuals who have an interest in doing more to address invasive species issues in their communities.
+We welcome other individuals who have an interest in doing more to address natural resource issues in their communities.

-This course, and its assignments, will focus on invasive species as the topic of engagement, but the civic engagement content could be used for many different issues.
-Angie, the lead natural resource instructor, immediately took the information she learned in this course and applied it to a local school board issue.
-You need to focus on invasive species for this course, but we realize you may find value in the information beyond your engagement as a volunteer or landowner.
+This course, and its assignments, will focus on natural resources as the topic of engagement, but the civic engagement content could be used for many different issues.
+One past participant immediately took the information she learned in this course and applied it to a local school board issue.
+You need to focus on natural resources for this course, but we realize you may find value in the information beyond your engagement as a volunteer or landowner.

-This course, and its assignments, will focus on invasive species as the topic of engagement, but the civic engagement content could be used for many different issues.
-Angie, the lead natural resource instructor, immediately took the information she learned in this course and applied it to a local school board issue.
-You need to focus on invasive species for this course, but we realize you may find value in the information beyond your engagement as a volunteer or landowner.
+This course, and its assignments, will focus on natural resources as the topic of engagement, but the civic engagement content could be used for many different issues.
+One past participant immediately took the information she learned in this course and applied it to a local school board issue.
+You need to focus on natural resources for this course, but we realize you may find value in the information beyond your engagement as a volunteer or landowner.

 Project Partners and Sponsors

-This training is supported by a grant from the Renewable Resources Extension Act (RREA).
+The original curriculum development for this training was supported by a grant from the Renewable Resources Extension Act (RREA).
 The RREA is a program within the United States Department of Agriculture's National Institute of Food and Agriculture.
-Educators at University of Minnesota Extension are the primary investigators for the grant and the curriculum developers, and Virginia is one of many states partnering to administer the program.
-The Virginia Master Naturalist program and the Virginia Forest Landowner Education Program are partnering to organize the program in Virginia.
+Educators at University of Minnesota Extension were the primary investigators for the grant and the curriculum developers, and Virginia was one of many states originally partnering to administer the program.
+Our 2024 offering of the program is also supported by RREA funding.

-This training is supported by a grant from the Renewable Resources Extension Act (RREA).
+The original curriculum development for this training was supported by a grant from the Renewable Resources Extension Act (RREA).
 The RREA is a program within the United States Department of Agriculture's National Institute of Food and Agriculture.
-Educators at University of Minnesota Extension are the primary investigators for the grant and the curriculum developers, and Virginia is one of many states partnering to administer the program.
-The Virginia Master Naturalist program and the Virginia Forest Landowner Education Program are partnering to organize the program in Virginia.
+Educators at University of Minnesota Extension were the primary investigators for the grant and the curriculum developers, and Virginia was one of many states originally partnering to administer the program.
+Our 2024 offering of the program is also supported by RREA funding.